oatlog/oatlog/doc/report/main.typ

 == Oatlog

-This thesis introduces Oatlog, a rewrite engine compatible with the egglog language.
+This thesis' contribution lies in introducing Oatlog, an independently developed e-graph engine, which implements with the egglog language and achieves a significant speedup compared to egglog.

 Like egglog, it can be seen as a Datalog engine with support for unification.
 Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

 Oatlog has limited functionality compared to egglog, implementing only a subset of the language and its long tail of features.
 While a few features are impractical in an ahead-of-time setting, most egglog features could be implemented within the existing Oatlog architecture.

 For the language subset that Oatlog supports, it exceeeds egglog in performance.
-The speedups range from over 10x for tiny e-graphs of only hundreds of nodes, to more moderate 2x speedups for small e-graphs of about $10^5$ nodes.
+The speedups range from over 100x for tiny e-graphs of less than a hundred e-nodes, gradually shrinking to a 2x speedup for e-graphs of about $10^6$ e-nodes and egglog performance parity beyond $10^7$ e-nodes.
 These results stem not from one large but rather many small improvements compared to egglog, around rule preprocessing, query planning, index implementation and general performance engineering.

 == This thesis